-Note that Baltic Birch Plywood and African Mahogany are only available in mitered joinery in the Premium Series Racks.
+Please note that Baltic Birch Plywood and African Mahogany are available exclusively with mitered joinery in our Premium Series racks.

 Mitered Joints